Ackerman Lawyers – Since 1949

 James has been a member of the Sangamon County Bar Association, a group of lawyers who get together to socialize.

 James has been playing guitar since he was 6 or 7 and singing in public since 2007.
-Playing guitar and singing, he covers a variety of styles, from old jazz standards to bluegrass, country, blues, and rock and roll (especially from the 70s).
-Just as in his law practice, he enjoys a challenge, playing difficult fingerstyle guitar and complicated voice leading.
+He covers a variety of styles, from old jazz standards to bluegrass, country, blues, and rock and roll (especially from the 70s).
+Just as in his law practice, he enjoys a challenge, playing difficult fingerstyle guitar, and complicated voice leading.
 He generally plays solo or with a bass player.
-You can find him performing at venues throughout the central Illinois region, most frequently at art shows, wineries or hosting open mics as gigs.
-Open mics often turn into a fun jam with whoever is present.
+You can find him performing at venues throughout the central Illinois region, most frequently at art shows, wineries, or at open mic events that he hosts at various venues.
+Open mic gigs often turn into fun jam sessions with guest musicians.

 Read more about James W Ackerman.